e-picas/drumgizmo-kits-generator/CONTRIBUTING.md

 This file is for development usage only
 To use this file, run: make <target>

-  all             Run all checks: `format`, `lint`, `test`, `coverage` and `generate` check-env       Verify that required commands are installed in the system clean           Cleanup Python's temporary files, cache and build coverage        Get the coverage analysis with `pytest` format          Format the code following the `.pre-commit-config.yaml` using `black` and `isort` generate        Generate a test kit to `tests/target_test/` (excluded from VCS) from `examples/sources/` and compare it with `examples/target/` install         Install the app's dependencies & git hooks lint            Run the linter with `pylint` test            Run the tests in `tests/` with `pytest` version         Get the app's current version
+  all                  Run all checks: `format`, `lint`, `test`, `coverage` and `generate-and-compare` check-env            Verify that required commands are installed in the system clean                Cleanup Python's temporary files, cache and build coverage             Get the coverage analysis with `pytest` format               Format the code following the `.pre-commit-config.yaml` using `black` and `isort` generate             Generate a test kit from `examples/sources/` to `tests/target_test/` (excluded from VCS) generate-and-compare Run the test script to generate a test kit and compare it with `examples/target/` generate-dry-run     Generate a test kit in DRY-RUN mode from `examples/sources/` to `tests/target_test/` (excluded from VCS) generate-example     Re-generate the example kit from `examples/sources/` to `examples/target/` catching output in log files `examples/target-generation-output*.log` install              Install the app's dependencies & git hooks lint                 Run the linter with `pylint` test                 Run the tests in `tests/` with `pytest` version              Get the app's current version

 ```

 When developing, you should often run `make all` to execute all codebase formatters, linters and validations.